Trading Education

 “Candlestick charting gives you a much more comprehensive and immediate picture of the market than traditional bar charts.
 With a single glance, you can quickly determine the trading range, the relationship between the open and close, and the high and low of the session.”

-Over 90% of crypto traders use candlestick charts.
+Candlestick charts are overwhelmingly preferred by crypto traders and are the default chart type on all major exchanges.
 They originated in 18th-century Japan for rice trading and have proven effective across all markets.
 The visual nature makes it easier to quickly assess who's winning - buyers or sellers.

 Before diving into analysis, you need to understand the basic elements that make up every crypto chart.